navidtadjalli/job_scheduler/README.md

   - Tests if the endpoint checks for task existence
   - Tests if the task is properly deleted from the database
   - Tests if the endpoint handles scheduler failures and rolls back database changes when necessary

+- `test_get_task_results.py`: Task's results listing
+  - Tests if the endpoint checks task's existence
+  - Tests if the endpoint returns the list of all task's results in paginated format
+  - Tests if the endpoint pagination parameters (`offset`, `limit`) works and the result is sorted by `executed_at`

 - `test_get_tasks.py`: Task listing
   - Tests if the endpoint returns the list of all tasks in paginated format